PyCQA/baron/docs/index.rst

 Baron renders the FST back into source code by following the instructions given by the :file:`nodes_rendering_order` dictionary.
-It gives, for everynode FST node, the order in which the node must be rendered.
+It gives, for every FST node, the order in which the node must be rendered.

 .. ipython:: python